 The kitchen has seen a wild transformation!
 So far, I've shared the plans, the concrete counter DIY, and three tutorials for adding more work space - check out those posts here.
 But the floors!
-They made the kitchen into a wonderfully different space.
+The new flooring made the kitchen into a wonderfully different space - a big improvement from the sad termite-filled fir.
 I couldn't have been more excited to get started on the quick/cheap/transformative project of giving my kitchen floors a fresh buffalo check pattern.
 This DIY kitchen transformation using vinyl floor tiles is among my favorites yet - and it costs about as much as it does to paint a room!

 1. Prep: Simply vacuum and mop.
 Being sure to get into all of the corners and edges, give your floor a really good cleaning.
 The vinyl tiles will stick to whatever you put them on and the goal is to stick them to the existing flooring, not the dirt or grease.
 If your floors are significantly damaged (like chipped, bubbled, or unlevel), I'd recommend taking more time during prep to resolve these issues.
 You may want to pull up the existing linoleum, scrape off uneven surfaces, or even level your floors.
 However, if you're doing this cheap and easy project as a stopgap like me, you can probably live with some of these irregularities if you keep in mind that the vinyl tiles aren't magic and you may see traces of your wonky floors.